 Who owns the rights?
 Who may be named as claimant?
 Who may file the application?
-The author of the work owns all of the rights The author The author or An authorized agent of the author The author of the work owns some - but not all - of the rights The author The author or An owner of one or more of the exclusive rights or An authorized agent of one or more of the aforementioned parties The author of the work owns none of the rights The author The author and/or or The transferee who owns all of the rights The transferee who owns all of the rights or An owner of one or more - but not all -of the exclusive rights or An authorized agent of one or more of the aforementioned parties
+The author of the work owns all of the rights The author The author or An authorized agent of the author The author of the work owns some - but not all - of the rights The author The author or An owner of one or more of the exclusive rights or An authorized agent of one or more of the aforementioned parties The author of the work The author The author owns none of the rights and/or or The transferee who owns all of the rights The- transferee who owns all of the rights or An owner of one or more - but not all - of the exclusive rights or An authorized agent of one or more of the aforementioned parties A transferee owns all of the rights The author The author and/or or The transferee who owns all of the rights The transferee who owns all of the rights or An authorized agent of one or more of the aforementioned parties